Benefits of Sarvangasana (Shoulder Stand) and How to Do It By Dr. Himani Bisht

 Sarvangasana may improve the blood supply to the brain.
 There is an increased influx of blood to the brain during the shoulder stand position.
 This increased influx can also help in nourishing the hair and hydrating the scalp, thus helping in preventing hair loss and improving hair growth.

 An increase in blood supply to facial muscles may lead to glowing skin.
-The greater blood flow may also help in keeping ourselves active and energized.2
+The greater blood flow may also help in keeping ourselves active and energized2.

 Sarvangasana may help in decreasing the production of thyroxin hormone responsible for causing hyperthyroidism.
 The inverted position during shoulder stand allows the heart to pump the blood to the brain and the thyroid gland and helps in curing thyroid-related disorders.
 The potential benefit of the blood flow during Sarvangasana is on respiration, increasing the digestive and excretory processes, and strengthening the nervous system, which is controlled by the thyroid and parathyroid glands.
-When the thyroid gland functions properly, all of the above-mentioned systems of the body work effectively.2
+When the thyroid gland functions properly, all of the above-mentioned systems of the body work effectively2.

-Kumar et al. 2017 mention a study involving 20 patients with diabetes (increased glucose level) subjected to 40 days of yoga, involving sarvangasana as one of the postures, showed a decrease in glucose levels and changes in insulin levels.
+Kumar et al. 2017 mention a study5 involving 20 patients with diabetes (increased glucose level) subjected to 40 days of yoga, involving sarvangasana as one of the postures, showed a decrease in glucose levels and changes in insulin levels.
 The shoulder stand pose improves the functioning of pancreas, responsible for insulin production.
 The enhanced insulin production may help in decreasing the risk of diabetes.
-The involvement of asanas or postures in daily life does not have any adverse effects, and can be used as an alternate means to improve health.4,5
+The involvement of asanas or postures in daily life does not have any adverse effects, and can be used as an alternate means to improve health4.

 The shoulder stand may help in increasing the blood pressure of patients with low blood pressure.
-A study conducted by Naidu, S.T. et.al., 2015 on postural inversion in yoga and its effects on cardiovascular parameters, mentions that there was an increase in diastolic and systolic blood pressure during the sarvangasana.
-The increase in blood pressure depends on various factors especially the population (healthy or on patients with blood pressure fluctuations) performing the sarvangasana.3
+A study6 conducted by Naidu, S.T. et.al., 2015 on postural inversion in yoga and its effects on cardiovascular parameters, mentions that there was an increase in diastolic and systolic blood pressure during the sarvangasana.
+The increase in blood pressure depends on various factors especially the population (healthy or on patients with blood pressure fluctuations) performing the sarvangasana3.

-Also Read: Benefits of Halasana (Plough Pose) and How to Do it By Dr. Himani Bisht
+Also Read: Benefits of Halasana (Plough Pose) and How to Do It By Dr. Himani Bisht

 Some of the contraindications related to Sarvangasana are: